dwhiffing/fury/content/aar/pf/pf3/pf3_aj/body.md

 Will we be able to bloody the nose of the wily Russians?
 Time will tell.

-Part two\!
+Part two!

-**REBELLION\!**
+**REBELLION!**

-As if a hostile Soviet Union isn't enough, it looks like they're fostering a rebellion in the southern Philippine islands too\!
+As if a hostile Soviet Union isn't enough, it looks like they're fostering a rebellion in the southern Philippine islands too!
 There's an encampment down there somewhere, and government asks us for help finding the targets, so one of our maritime patrol P-3s is sent south to look around.
 Its long endurance and FLIR sensor make it ideal for this sort of work.
 After some scouting around it finds the rebel encampment in the mountains of Leyte, and descends for a closer look, hoping to remain invisible in the dark.
 The flash of an SA-7 launch proves this is a risky business, but fortunately the long-ranged shot misses, and the P-3 ascends to loiter at a safe altitude.
 It'll stay on-station for hours, until Philippine attack planes can arrive during the day.
 (This feels very like the Middle-East, where P-3s are being used exactly this way.)

 **MOVEMENTS AT SEA**

 My ships continue hurrying through the dark waters towards the rendezvous, slowing from time to time to listen for subs, when the Ingersoll suddenly gets a hard contact on active sonar.
-Moments later torpedoes are inbound on the carrier group again\!
+Moments later torpedoes are inbound on the carrier group again!
 It's the same drill as before, with ASROCs and Mk46s going downrange BOL, while the carrier group turns away and scatters.
 Helicopters come clattering in at low altitude, and manage to find and kill an SSN that's fleeing the area where the ASROC-dropped torpedo landed.
 The enemy's torpedoes, deprived